rare-magma/guitos/README.md

 - guitos uses floating point math so it can be inaccurate due to rounding errors.
   - There are plans to improve accuracy on [#19](https://github.com/rare-magma/guitos/issues/19)
 - guitos tries to load an existing budget when visiting `guitos.app/budget-name`
+- The interface theme is set automatically by your browser and/or operating system's configuration.
+- The currency is formatted according to your browser's preferred languages.
+  - Example: English (United States) browser language displays values in US Dollars.
+English (India) uses Indian Rupees.

 ## Built With